-P12.1 Integration Policy How effectively do policies in your country support the integration of migrants in ety? nto soci- This question covers integration-related policies comprising a wide array of cultural, education and social policie they affect the status of migrants or migrant communities in society.
-Policies fostering the integration of migrants migrants' equal access to the labor market and education, opportunities for family reunion and political partic right of long-term residence, effective pathways to nationality as well as protection from discrimination and ed cies.
-The objective of integration precludes forced assimilation. will ensure ipation, the Cultural, education and social policies effectively support the integration of migrants into society.
-10 □ 9 □ Cultural, education and social policies seek to integrate migrants into society, but have failed to do so effectively.
-8 7 6 Cultural, education and social policies do not focus on integrating migrants into society.
-5 4 3 Cultural, education and social policies segregate migrant communities from the majority society.
-2 🗌 1 🗌 P12.2 Foreign-born to Native Upper Secondary Attainment P12.3 Foreign-born to Native Tertiary Attainment P12.4 Foreign-born to Native Unemployment P12.5 Foreign-born to Native Employment
+P12.1 Integration Policy

+How effectively do policies in your country support the integration of migrants into society?

+This question covers integration-related policies comprising a wide array of cultural, education and social policies insofar as they affect the status of migrants or migrant communities in society.
+Policies fostering the integration of migrants will ensure migrants' equal access to the labor market and education, opportunities for family reunion and political participation, the right of long-term residence, effective pathways to nationality as well as protection from discrimination and equality policies.
+The objective of integration precludes forced assimilation.

+Cultural, education and social policies effectively support the integration of migrants into society.
+Cultural, education and social policies seek to integrate migrants into society, but have failed to do s effectively.
+Cultural, education and social policies do not focus on integrating migrants into society.
+Cultural, education and social policies segregate migrant communities from the majority society.
+Foreign-born to Native Upper Secondary Attainment Foreign-born to Native Tertiary Attainment Foreign-born to Native Unemployment